Gitds-flow Explanation Work Flow

 git push -u hotfix/division-error

-Step 3: PR to main
+Step 3: PR to main and Tag

 - Merge with Rebase and Merge (for linear history).